Age of candidacy: Australia

-The youngest ever member of the House of Representatives was 20-year-old Wyatt Roy elected in the 2010 federal election after the Electoral Act 1918 was amended (in 1973) to reduce the age of candidacy for that office from 21 to 18.
+The youngest ever member of the House of Representatives was 20-year-old Wyatt Roy, elected in the 2010 federal election.
+The youngest member of Penrith City Council, and of any local council in New South Wales, is Libby Austin, who was 19 at the time of her election in September 2024.

 Austria

 In Austria, a person must be 18 years of age or older to stand in elections to the European Parliament or National Council.
 The Diets of regional Länder are able to set a minimum age lower than 18 for to be in the polls in elections to the Diet itself as well as to municipal councils in the Land.
 In presidential elections the candidacy age is 35.

 Belgium

 Any Belgian who has reached the age of 18 years can stand for election for the Chamber of Representatives, can become a member of the Senate, or can be elected in one of the regional parliaments.
 This is regulated in the Constitution (Art.
 64) and in the Special Law on the Reform of the Institutions.